Common words and phrases

 passover & Unleavened bread

-• Afikomen — Ahhhh, this is my favorite part of the whole seder meal.
-Afikomen comes from a Greek word meaning “dessert.”
+• Afikomen — Afikomen comes from a Greek word meaning “dessert.”
 It's usually eaten at the end of the seder meal.
 But what makes this so special?
-During the seder, you take three pieces of matzo, take the middle piece out, break it, wrap it in white cloth and hide it.
+During the seder, you take three pieces of matzo, take the middle piece out, break it, wrap it in cloth and hide it.
 It stays hidden for a time, and then usually the children will go search for it.
-The child who finds it receives silver coins.
-Our friends do 30 quarters!
-We do thirty random coins all being silver in color, though.
-But you guys, it's Jesus.
+The child who finds it receives a reward, usually silver coins (quarters or dimes), and the matzo is ransomed back.
+It's Jesus.
 It's literally Jesus right there!
 The three pieces of matzo - Father, Son, Holy Spirit.
 The middle (Son) is taken out and broken for you.
 Matzo is striped and even has tiny pierces through.
 By His stripes we are healed, and he was pierced for our transgressions.
 His body is wrapped, but then brought back and "ransomed" for 30 pieces of silver.
 It's Yeshua, and it's beautiful.
 This is done in every traditional seder meal, even by those who have no idea it's Jesus.
 It all points to Him.
 May we pray that the scales are lifted from their eyes and they come to see Him as Messiah.

 • Chag sameach — Have a happy holiday!
 (Hebrew)